mountaineerbr/shellChatGPT/README.md

     chatgpt.sh "Hello there!
 What is your name?"

-Multi-turn text completion with Curie model:
+**NOTE:** For multiturn, set `option -d`.

-    chatgpt.sh -d -m 'text-curie-001' "List biggest cities in the world."
+***Set an instruction prompt*** for better results:

-_For better results,_ ***set an instruction/system prompt***:
+    chatgpt.sh -d -S'The following is a newspaper article.'
+"It all starts when FBI agents arrived at the governor house and"

     chatgpt.sh -d -S'You are an AI assistant.'
-"List biggest cities in the world."
+"The list below contain the 10 biggest cities in the w"

 ### Insert Mode of Text Completions  <!-- _(deprecated)_ -->